-3.0Introduction
+3.0 Introduction

-This chapter identifies the appropriate methodology that was undertaken in the research study.
+This chapter identifies the appropriate methodology that was used in the research study.
 It specifically describes the research design chosen, the research population and area, and the methods of data collection, presentation, and analysis.

-3.1Research Design
+3.1 Research Design

-The study employed a descriptive survey method to determine the major challenges of Universal Primary Education in Tirap division.
-It involved both qualitative and quantitative data collection but much of the research was qualitative.
+The study employed a descriptive survey method to determine the major challenges of Universal Primary Education in Busimbi sub county Mityana district.

-3.2Research environment / area of study
+3.2 Research environment / area of study

-The study was conducted in Tirap division, Marakwet district.
-The key informants included teachers in selected primary schools, pupils in upper primary classes, head teachers and parents within Chesoi zone.
+The study was conducted in Busimbi Sub County, Mityana district.
+The key informants included teachers in selected primary schools, pupils in upper primary classes, head teachers and parents.

-3.3 Sample Selection and Size.
+3.3 Sample Selection and Size

 The subjects for this study included selected head teachers, teachers, parents and pupils in upper primary schools.

-These had been viewed as the most influential as far as the undertaking of this study was concerned.
-The method for selecting the sample was stratified random sampling whereby the researcher employed Slovene's formula to determine the sample size as illustrated below:
+The method for selecting the sample was stratified random sampling whereby the researcher employed Slovene's formulae to determine the sample size as illustrated below: